Azure/RAI-vNext-Preview/README.md

 ## Set Up
 In this section, we will go over the basic setup steps that you need in order to generate Responsible AI insights for your models from SDK v2, CLI v2 and visualize the generated Responsible AI insights in [AML studio](https://ml.azure.com/).

-### Create an Azure subscription
+### Create an AzureML workspace
-Create an Azure workspace by using the [configuration notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/configuration.ipynb)
+Create an AzureML workspace by using the [configuration notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/configuration.ipynb)

 ### Install the required packages
 In order to install `azureml-responsibleai` package you will need a python virtual environment.
 You can create a python virtual environment using `conda`.